Celebrating 2026 Summer Learning Week Across Alaska

 Denali Arts Council Youth Camps

-The Denali Arts Council’s summer camps serve about 200 youth ages 5-17 in the Upper Susitna Valley.
-They provide four unique camp programs.
-The Summer Stock camp provides opportunities for youth to collaborate on writing and performing musicals based on themes that matter to them, while the Green Light Circus teaches youth about circus arts through trapeze, acrobatics, juggling, and more.
-The Fine Arts Camp brings in professional artists to teach fine art disciplines such as photography, sculpture, filmmaking, and painting, and the Art in Motion dance camp was unfortunately cancelled this year due to lack of funding.
+The Denali Arts Council’s summer camps serve about 200 youth ages 5-17 in the Upper Susitna Valley with several programs.
+The Summer Stock camp provides opportunities for youth to collaborate on writing and performing musicals based on themes that matter to them.
+The Green Light Circus teaches youth about circus arts through trapeze, acrobatics, juggling, and more.
+The Fine Arts Camp brings in professional artists to teach fine art disciplines such as photography, sculpture, filmmaking, and painting.

 For more information about the Denali Arts Council and their summer camps, visit https://denaliartscouncil.org/summeryouthprograms/

-Camp CRAVE, which stands for Culture, Recreation, Active, Values, and Education, is a healthy lifestyles summer camp that brings adventure, learning, and fun together for youth ages 7-14.
-Held just outside of Nome, the program features three 4-day camp sessions designed to inspire healthy choices and strengthen connections to culture and community.
+In the land of the midnight sun, Camp CRAVE, which stands for Culture, Recreation, Active, Values, and Education, hosts healthy lifestyles summer camp programs that bring adventure, learning, and fun together.
+Held just outside of Nome by the Nome Community Center, the program features three 4-day camp sessions designed to inspire healthy choices and strengthen connections to culture and community for youth ages 7-14.

-Every day at Camp CRAVE is a new and different day for youth.
+Every day at Camp CRAVE is a new and different day for youth!
 Activities vary from hiking, swimming, paddleboarding, and campfire activities, to nutrition, tobacco prevention, mental wellness, and subsistence traditions.
 Community partners and local experts are often invited to lead activities and lessons for campers as well, providing meaningful opportunities for youth to learn from and collaborate with.
+Camp concludes with a lively celebration of skits, songs, and a slideshow in front of families, showcasing the campers’ creativity, growth, and all that they’ve learned at camp!

 Camp CRAVE helps youth build confidence, make positive lifestyle choices, strengthen friendships, and create lasting memories filled with learning and adventure.